Streetwise: Guns and Golf

 To make things worse, James Buchanan, the president he had faithfully campaigned for, counted himself a friend of Gwin's and made it clear he was not one of Broderick's.
 Among other slights, the president had cut Broderick out of the political cash of the time: patronage recommendations for federal jobs.
 Broderick's supporters had since been voted out of power within California, and the senator, prone to depression, had started predicting his own death.

-Now, over breakfast, Broderick read excerpts from a speech Chief Justice David Terry had made at the state convention, a speech in which Terry ran down Broderick's faction and portrayed the senator as an abolitionist and disloyal Democrat.
+Now, over breakfast, Broderick read excerpts from a speech Chief Justice David Terry made at the state convention, a speech in which Terry ran down Broderick's faction and portrayed the senator as an abolitionist and disloyal Democrat.
 It was more than Broderick could ignore.

 In a temper, he tossed the newspaper towards a friend of Terry's, and called the chief justice a miserable wretch, part of a miserable, corrupt Supreme Court.